wegotpop/packer-ami-builder/README.md

 In AWS's [Instances](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Instances:sort=desc:launchTime "Instances") section, you should be able to get the public IP and connect to it on 8080 in your browser (Please check Known issues #1 before doing so).

 ## Known issues
 1. Currently, the Ansible's `systemd` module does not seem to work with Packer, or it needs some extra configuration.
+Could be because of a known [issue](https://github.com/ansible/ansible/pull/23904) with the current version.
 For that reason, you need to ssh to the instance (follow AWS's Instances "Connect" guide) and manually start the service:

 `sudo systemctl start app`